yw-fang/yw-fang00.github.io/index.md

 # External reviewers and committee <a name="reviewers_members"></a>

+I have contributed **69** review reports to **15** peer-reviewed journals (Nov.
+11, 2022).

-1. Reviewers for Physical Review Letters; Physical Review B; Physical Review Applied; Physical Review Materials; APL Materials; npj Computational Materials; Computational Materials Science; Materials Chemistry and Physics; Journal of Physics: Condensed Matter; Nano Express; Journal of Physics: Materials; Rengong Jingti Xuebao/Journal of Synthetic Crystals (Chinese); Bulletin of the Chinese Ceramic Society (Chinese); Journal of Physics D: Applied Physics
+1. Reviewers for Physical Review Letters; Physical Review B; Physical Review Applied; Physical Review Materials; APL Materials; npj Computational Materials; Computational Materials Science; Materials Chemistry and Physics; Journal of Physics: Condensed Matter; Nano Express; Journal of Physics: Materials; Rengong Jingti Xuebao/Journal of Synthetic Crystals (Chinese); Bulletin of the Chinese Ceramic Society (Chinese); Journal of Physics D: Applied Physics; Journal of Alloys and Compounds

 1. Member of Technical Program Committee, and reviewer of 2020 International Conference on Mechanical Engineering and Materials